 10. Clarenbridge Galway Oyster Festival

 The perfect conditions that exist in Clarenbridge for growing and harvesting Oysters – a sheltered bay, a perfect ratio of fresh and salt water and added to this the skill and knowledge of a community who are immersed in Oyster harvesting since Roman times makes for some seriously delicious Oysters.
 Now celebrating the festivals 65th year there’s so much going on here with a full programme of events, but here the Oysters are the proverbial pearl!

 12. Galway Oyster Festival

 27th – 29th September 2019

 Want even more Oysters in Galway?
 Us too!
 Welcome to the oldest oyster festival in the world and the most internationally recognised Irish festival after St Patrick’s Day.
 Deemed one of Europe’s longest-running food extravaganzas, the Galway International Oyster & Seafood Festival was launched in September 1954 by Brian Collins, the manager of the Great Southern Hotel (now called Hotel Meyrick).
 That year just 34 guests attended the first Oyster Festival Banquet and feasted on several dozen oysters each.
 These days, the event is one of the biggest on Ireland’s social calendar, drawing big numbers who gleefully down tons of the famous native Galway Oysters.

 For more info: Galway Oyster Festival

 13. Hooked Killybegs Seafood Festival

-This festival is relatively new to the seafood scene but two years in and it’s already paving the way to be one of the best Irish seafood festivals out there.
-The festival is run by the Killybegs Community and aims to showcase what the premier fishing port of Killybegs has to offer and to celebrate it’s seafood, traditional seafaring and maritime heritage.
+This festival is relatively new to the seafood scene but a few years in and it’s already paving the way to be one of the best Irish seafood festivals out there.
+The festival is run by the Killybegs Community and aims to showcase what the premier fishing port of Killybegs has to offer and to celebrate its seafood, traditional seafaring and maritime heritage.

 More info: Hooked Killybegs